Springe direkt zu Inhalt

 Antidiscrimination and diversity

-Socio-political developments of the past years have shone a light on the importance of implementing institutional mechanisms to prevent discrimination.
-Well aware of these developments, FSGS committed to furthering antidiscrimination and diversity in higher education in 2021.
-In early 2022, doctoral candidates, management, and board members of FSGS participated in Ayla Satilmis’s workshop “Diversity and Protection from Discrimination in Higher Education” which inspired a number of initiatives that aim at implementing these values at the graduate school’s structural level.
-Among these initiatives are a workshop with the goal of formulating a code of conduct, the active participation of doctoral candidates in choosing an ombuds team, the inclusion of the topic of antidiscrimination in the FSGS lunch forum as well as the addition of a seminar with a theoretical focus on diversity in the humanities to the FSGS curriculum.
+In early 2022, doctoral candidates, the management team, and board members of FSGS participated in Ayla Satilmis’s workshop “Diversity and Protection from Discrimination in Higher Education”, which inspired several initiatives that aim at implementing these values at the graduate school’s structural level.
+The active involvement of doctoral candidates in the selection of the ombudspersons and the regular inclusion of the topic of antidiscrimination in the FSGS lunch forum are initiatives that have already been successfully implemented.
+Furthermore, the organization of an advanced seminar with a theoretical focus on diversity in the humanities is planned in the FSGS curriculum.

 Department of Philosophy and Humanities